Minenash/walk-jog-run/README.md

 # Walk Jog Run

 ### Walking
-This mod adds a slight change to the way Minecraft movement functions.
 This mod allows players to toggle between a slower walking pace and the usual jogging state.
 This is to promote slower player movement without detracting from the typical Minecraft experience.